LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/scrabble-scorer.rst

 #.
 Accept the ``scoringAlgorithms`` array as an argument.
 #.
 Use ``initialPrompt`` to pick the algorithm.
 #.
-Prompt the user for a word to score.
-The prompt should also offer an option
+Prompt the user to enter a word to score.
+The prompt should also provide the
-   for stopping the program.
+   user an option for ending the program.
 #.
 Use the selected algorithm to determine the score for the word:

    a.
 If the user enters ``0`` or an invalid option, use the Scrabble